xvdp/magi/README.md

 ## 1. Augmentation

-Augumentation transforms are based on the design of torchvision, located in folder `magi/transforms/`.
+Augumentation transforms nomenclature is based on the design of torchvision, located in folder `magi/transforms/`, with the intent of generalizing uses.

 Transforms are classes which `__call__()` functionals.
 Functionals have a main transform wrapper generalized for 3 different purposes:
 * dataset load - designed to minimize footprint, operations are where possible, in place
 * display - cloning data at every step, allowing to trace and visualize augmentation
 * differentiation - for backpropagation, triggered automatically

+Transformations have class parameter `__type__` that specify to the type of action on the data: `IO`, `Appearance`, `Affine`.
+Even though IO 'transforms' cannot be strictly considered as transforms, they are built with the same syntax.

+All transformations on data (other than IO), can be constant and most, can be randomized.
+Randomization can be triggered both at the Transformation or at the functional level, leveraging class `Randomize(a,b,p,distribution)` built over `torch.distributions`.
+Randomization is driven by bernoulli probability, over batch, item and or channel.

 Functionals for supported data kinds are suffixed, tagged and handled by the main functional transform wrapper in `functional_base`.
 For example, on affine transforms bounding boxes or paths on an image need to be transformed along images, transform `Rotate()` will call functional `rotate_tensor()` and `rotate_positions()`.
 New types of data that require transformation need to be tagged and an appropriate functional handler built.